RonaldKruizinga/CoChangeDetectTest/README.md

 ## Usage

-This project is used through the unit tests for CoCo and should not be utilised by itself.
+This project is used through the system tests for CoCo and should not be utilised by itself.